 - a.
-Specific formatting should follow the AAOJ's Instructions for Contributors, References section, page 5. - References for printed material should include page number.
+Specific formatting should follow the AAOJ's Instructions for Contributors, References section, page 5. - b.
+References for printed material should include page number.
 References for electronic journals should include electronic page (e-page) numbers or digital object identifier (DOI).
 References for electronic books should include page numbers (e-page is okay).
-If page numbers are not available, then the reference should at least contain identifying information, such as chapter, section, and subsection, as applicable.
+If page numbers are not available, then the reference should at least contain identifying information, such as chapter, section, and subsection, as applicable. - c.
+References in inappropriate format are one of the most common problems with papers submitted both to the Committee on Fellowship and in papers submitted to journals.
+The following links are to resources that will help a candidate avoid these issues.
+PubMed has a "cite button" which will save the reference in the preferred formats.
+Another alternative would be a downloadable program called End Note.
+It allows you to search for an article and save it in a" locker."
+Then, inserting the citation in a manuscript will save the citation in the preferred format and include the citation at the end of the paper.
+For those candidates who work in academia, many institutions provide access to this.
+Using any of these tools will save the candidate time and effort by avoiding the need for revisions.
+We highly recommend you utilize one of these or similar resources when producing your FAAO process documents.